RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 Go ahead and make sure everything works.
 Don't get to far into a game though, you might not be able to save.
 If you hit 'Select + R' (default save command) and it gives you an error, the easiest solution I've found is as follows.

 We need to edit retroarch.cfg by deleting the # infront of the savestate_directory and savefile_directory lines and put in the desired path.
-I'll be using ~/RetroPie-Save
+I'll be using ~/RetroPie-Save.
+First, make the target folder:

     cd
     mkdir RetroPie-Save